ohpyupi/study.security-plus/impl-security-systems.md

   * Behavioral
   * Heuristic

-### ICS (Incident Command System)
-* A system providing the capability for remote control, real-time monitoring, and gathering information related to industrial equipment

 ### HIDS (Host-based IDS)
 * Application-centric IDS
 * Monitor an abnormal activities of a host or an application

 ### NIDS (Network-based IDS)
 * Monitors network packets

+### ICS (Incident Command System)
+* A system providing the capability for remote control, real-time monitoring, and gathering information related to industrial equipment

+### SCADA (Supervisory Control and Data Aquisition)
+* A centralized system that control and monitor the entire sites, or it is a complex system that spreads out over large areas
+* One of examples of industrial control system solutions

 ### All-in-one security appliance
 1. URL filter